LBPUnion/Lighthouse2/README.md

 # Project Lighthouse 2

 Project Lighthouse 2 is an open-source, community-centered, next generation custom server for LittleBigPlanet.
-This project is maintained by the LBP Union Ministry of Technology Research and Development team.
+Development of Lighthouse 2 is centered in the community, and anyone can contribute to the project.
+This repository is maintained by the LBP Union Ministry of Technology Research and Development team.

 ## Disclaimers